SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation-pathways.md

 </tr>
 </table>

 This overview shows the formulas of variables needed to calculate each variable, including the OEE.
-The formulas marked red are necessary to calculate the OEE.
+The formulas marked in italics are necessary to calculate the OEE.

 ![Calculation pathway 2](/images/oee/theory/theory-calculation-pathway-2.png)